BetonQuest/BetonQuest/documentation/User-Documentation/Events-List.md

 ## Give experience: `experience`

 Gives the specified amount of experience points to the player.
-If you want to give whole levels to a player add the `level` argument.
+If you want to give whole levels to a player add the `level` argument or `l` for short.

 !!! example
     ```YAML